tizonia/tizonia-openmax-il/docs/sphinx-src/manual/config.rst

 ############

 .. note:: When Tizonia is upgraded, a new version of the ``tizonia.conf``
-          template is installed in its system locations (see above).
-However, an exising configuration file located in the user's HOME configuration directory will not be modified.
-In order to access any new features, the user is expected to manually update the local configuration file.
-This is optional however, as an old configuration file will remain functional when used by a newer version of the software.
+          template is installed in the corresponding system location.
+An exising configuration file located under the user's local configuration directory will remain unmodified.
+In order to access the new features, the user is expected to manually update his/her local configuration file.
+This is optional however, as an old configuration file will remain functional and backguard-compatible when used by a newer version of the software.
+Please note the version information at the top of ``tizonia.conf``.

-This is the template that ship with the latest version of Tizonia.
+This is the template that ships with the latest version of Tizonia:

 .. code-block:: ini
    :linenos: